David Gamkrelidze

-David Gamkrelidze or Davit Gamqrelidze (დავით გამყრელიძე; born April 2, 1964 in Tbilisi) is a Georgian politician, leader of the New Rights Party of Georgia, Member of Parliament since 1999, member of committee for defense and security, Chairman of the Centre-Right Opposition Group in the Parliament of Georgia.
+David Gamkrelidze or Davit Gamqrelidze (დავით გამყრელიძე; born April 2, 1964, in Tbilisi) is a Georgian politician, leader of the New Rights Party of Georgia, Member of Parliament since 1999, member of committee for defense and security, and Chairman of the Centre-Right Opposition Group in the Parliament of Georgia.
 He also contested the 2008 Georgian presidential election and came fourth with the 4.02% of the votes cast.

-Early career
+Early life and education

-David Gamkrelidze was born on April 2, 1964 in a family of Geologist, Academician of Georgia’s Academy of Sciences and one of the most distinguished representatives of Georgian geological school Erekle Gamkrelidze and of Ia Gobronidze.
-His grandfather, Academician Petre Gamkrelidze was one of the founders of Georgian geological school.
+David Gamkrelidze was born on April 2, 1964, in a family of geologists, academicians of Georgia’s Academy of Sciences, and Georgian Geological School representative Erekle Gamkrelidze and of Ia Gobronidze.
+His grandfather, Petre Gamkrelidze, was one of the founders of the Georgian Geological School.

-David Gamkrelidze graduated from the Tbilisi 55th secondary school.
-In 1982 he became student of Tbilisi State Medical University, Faculty of Pediatrics.
-He was a distinguished student, holder of Tarkhnishvili Scholarship, member of the Student’s Medical Council.
-He was a frequent participant of various students’ international conferences and Olympiads.
+Gamkrelidze graduated from the Tbilisi 55th secondary school.
+In 1982 he became a student of Tbilisi State Medical University, Faculty of Pediatrics.
+He was a holder of Tarkhnishvili Scholarship, member of the Student’s Medical Council, and frequent participant of various students’ international conferences and Olympiads.

-Since 1988 the “National movement” gained significant momentum among the majority of Georgian citizens; especially among the youth.
-The Georgian citizens began to demand independence and the country unraveled in massive protest demonstrations.
-In this hectic time, David Gamkrelidze, along with his friends, established the Christian-Democratic Association, which later was renamed into the Christian-Democratic Union.

-David Gamkrelidze took active part in the March–April 1989 protest demonstrations against the Soviet Army.
+In 1988 Gamkrelidze, along with his friends, established the Christian-Democratic Association, which was later renamed the Christian-Democratic Union.He took active part in the March–April 1989 protests against the Soviet Army.
+After the April 9 tragedy, Gamkrelidze joined the newly established Rustaveli Society.

-Right after the April 9 tragedy several organizations were established, the Rustaveli Society among them, of which David Gamkrelidze was a member.

 In the spring of 1989, with the purpose of coordinating the National Liberation Movement, the National Forum was established.
-The participants of the forum were Gia Chanturia, Zviad Gamsakhurdia, Irakli Batiashvili and others.
 The Christian-Democratic Union was represented at the Forum by David Gamkrelidze and Irakli Kakabadze.
-In June of the same year, the first delegation of the National Liberation Movement traveled to Paris to celebrate the Independence Day of Georgia at the invitation from the Georgian Diaspora living there.
-David Gamkrelidze was a member of the delegation as well.
+In June of the same year, the first delegation of the National Liberation Movement traveled to Paris to celebrate the Independence Day of Georgia at the invitation of the Georgian Diaspora living there.
+Gamkrelidze was a member of the delegation as well.

 Entrepreneurship

-After the collapse of the Communist regime in 1990 and Georgia’s eventual re-gaining of independence, David Gamkrelidze concluded he had exhausted his function in the National Liberation Movement and moved to entrepreneurial activities.
-Along with his friends, he established the first ever insurance company in Georgia, the Aldagi.
+After the collapse of the Communist regime in 1990 and Georgia’s eventual re-gaining of independence, Gamkrelidze concluded he had exhausted his function in the National Liberation Movement and moved to entrepreneurial activities.
+He and his friends established the first ever insurance company in Georgia, the Aldagi.
 Very soon, Aldagi became the flagman of the insurance industry in Georgia.
-In 1999, David Gamkrelidze, as the President of Aldagi, was named among the ten most successful businessmen of Georgia.
+In 1999, Gamkrelidze, as the President of Aldagi, was named among the ten most successful businessmen of Georgia.